george-ian/finalCapstone/README.md

 # finalCapstone

 The function 'reg_user' registers a new user by asking for a
 unique username and password.
-If the passwords provided match,
+If the passwords provided
-it storesthe new username and password to the dictionary
+match, it stores the new username and password to
-and 'user.txt'.
+the dictionary and 'user.txt'.
 The function 'update_tasks' writes task information to the file
 tasks.txt in a specific format.
 The function 'add_task' asks the user to input details of a